as3boyan/HIDE-2/suggestions.md

 * Download and install Haxe
 * Check and refactor code for Haxe server(if not found, then download and install)
 * Add notification for errors
+* Prevent getting completion from Haxe more than one time(if no completion found for it) for function parameters hint
+* Fix match brackets
+* Split RunProject to multiple classes

 ###Important
 * Fix for building *.hxml with -cmd arguments(test https://github.com/Justinfront/Jigsawx)